The Book of Human Insects

 Bottom Line: As one of the first of Tezuka's "mature" works to appear in English, and as a later work in his career, Adolf is well worth seeking out, although you'll have to comb used bookstores to find all five volumes.

-UPDATE: Vertical will be publishing a new 2-volume edition of Adolf in mid-2012.
+Note: Vertical published a new 2-volume edition of Adolf in mid-2012.